a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window with at least two files.
 Apple Menu > Find Files.
 Type "*" and click Search.
 Press Down Arrow once.
 Type Return.
 Press Down Arrow again.
 Verify that only one entry in the list appears highlighted.

+## Screen Dump

+* Configure a system with an SSC in Slot 1 and an ImageWriter II.
+Invoke the Screen Dump DA.
+Verify it prints a screenshot.
+* Configure a system with a non-SSC in Slot 1.
+Invoke the Screen Dump DA.
+Verify nothing happens.

 # Selector

 * Load Selector.
 Put a disk in Slot 6, Drive 1.
 Startup > Slot 6.
 Verify that the system boots the disk.
 Repeat for all other slots with drives.